YuryKabernik/yurykabernik.github.io/_posts/2025-10-25-lean-waterfall-agile-comparison.md

 Lean also presents explicit challenges that teams should be aware of:

 - **Delayed customer engagement:** Although Lean values customer needs, the methodology is structured to complete the entire development cycle before presenting the product to the customer.
-This can mean there is little to show, and limited opportunity to engage customer feedback, until the product is finally delivered—potentially delaying crucial insights.
+This can mean there is little to show and limited opportunity to gather customer feedback until the product is finally delivered—potentially delaying crucial insights.
-- **Potential for over-emphasis on perfection:** Lean’s pursuit of perfection, while intended to ensure quality, can act as a bottleneck.
+- **Potential for overemphasis on perfection:** Lean’s pursuit of perfection, while intended to ensure quality, can act as a bottleneck.
 Teams may feel blocked from moving forward unless every detail meets a high standard—even when such rigor might not be necessary for the context or stage of development.
 - **Manufacturing roots may not always fit software:** Lean was originally developed for manufacturing, where physical flow and inventory are key factors.
 In software, direct analogs may be harder to apply, and teams may struggle to interpret Lean concepts in a digital context.
 However, the methodology’s core principles can still help teams regain focus when they face inefficiency due to too many tasks or distractions.
 - **Requires cultural and process discipline:** Successful Lean adoption demands strong commitment across the organization.
 Teams must be disciplined in identifying and eliminating waste and in reflecting on their practices, which can be difficult to sustain—especially in fast-moving or poorly aligned environments.